If you enjoy big, bold mixed drinks, you’re going to love rosemary infused vodka.

 Do you remember when it was cool to add skittles Zima?
 Supposedly, the Skittles would add a fruity flavor to what was already a pretty sugary drink.
+(Okay, so I may be dating myself with that one.)

 But this rosemary infused vodka felt so much like typical early adult experiments with different alcoholic drinks.
 Unlike those experiments, however, it’s not about masking the flavor of the alcohol.
 Instead, it’s about adding to it.